PhilippHGerber/ui_components/README.md

 - **Fluent API for Responsive and State-based Design:** A standout feature is the fluent API for applying responsive and state-based variations.
 Instead of manually concatenating prefixes, developers can use intuitive methods like `.at(Breakpoint.md)` and `.on(Is.hover)`.
 This makes the code for complex, adaptive user interfaces significantly more readable and maintainable.

-- **High-Level Abstraction and Maintainability:** The package provides high-level abstractions for DaisyUI components.
-Developers can work with familiar components like `Card`, `Modal`, and `Drawer` without needing to memorize the specific underlying HTML structure and class names that DaisyUI requires.
-This abstraction also means that if DaisyUI were to update its class names, the changes could be handled within the `deepyr` library, insulating developers from breaking changes.
+- **High-Level Abstraction and Maintainability:** The package provides high-level abstractions for daisyUI components.
+Developers can work with familiar components like `Card`, `Modal`, and `Drawer` without needing to memorize the specific underlying HTML structure and class names that daisyUI requires.
+This abstraction also means that if daisyUI were to update its class names, the changes could be handled within the `deepyr` library, insulating developers from breaking changes.

 - **Focus on Accessibility:** The base `UiComponent` class includes a dedicated `configureAttributes` method, encouraging the proper setup of ARIA roles and other accessibility attributes from the component level.
 This built-in consideration for accessibility is a crucial aspect of modern web development.

-In summary, the `deepyr` package architecture prioritizes type safety, developer experience, and maintainability, providing a solid and scalable foundation for building sophisticated user interfaces with Jaspr and DaisyUI.
+In summary, the `deepyr` package architecture prioritizes type safety, developer experience, and maintainability, providing a solid and scalable foundation for building sophisticated user interfaces with Jaspr and daisyUI.

 ## License